seng438-winter-2022/seng438-a5-group26/Assignment5-Report.md

 of failures starts to happen less and less as time increases.
 The second graph confirms this, as it shows a much less steep curve going to 99 additional intervals.
 Therefore, the system does exhibit some reliability growth, as the failures over time intervals is predicted by C-SFRAT to be plateauing.

+## Discussion on decision making for target failure intensity

 The second graph plots the failure intensity with the default target failure intensity of 1.0 (default to C-SFRAT tool).
 From this plot it appears that the failure intensity is quite large and does not show promise in hitting the 1.0 target.
 Thus, adjusting and additional testing is needed, or features must be deferred until